Why You Shouldn't Leave Out These Family Members During the Holidays

 It’s not only tough for them, but it’s also tough for family members who are not part of the business.
 And it’s tough for their partner who has to balance loyalties between biological family and chosen family.

 - Don't go on and on about the business.
 One way to help maintain the boundaries between family and business is to give in-laws the power to call a time-out when family gatherings veer in business meetings.
 They shouldn't be subjected to long business discussions.
 After all, the holidays are about spending time together, not about the business.

 - Look out for warning signs.
 When someone feels left out, they’ll either try to force their way in or they’ll pull back, refusing to participate.
-Whichever approach, it creates a division that doesn’t need to be there.
+Whichever tendency your in-law has, it creates a division that doesn’t need to be there.
 It’s a division that will deepen over time.
 If you notice your in-law isolating themselves or trying to drive discussions, make sure they feel included.
 Ask them questions, give them extra attention, and invite them to family outings whenever you can.

-If you’re an in-law, learn about the business, not just from your partner, but from other family members, too.
-It’s a step in building relationships with them and it helps you to see the bigger picture.
+- If you're an in-law, learn about the family business.
+Learn about it not just from your partner but also from other family members.
+It’s a step in building relationships with them, and it helps you to see the bigger picture.
 Offer to plan family gatherings, which include activities that take everyone’s mind off the business.
 Volunteering at a local food pantry is a just one idea.

 No one wants to feel left out, especially during the holidays.
 The good news is, no one has to.
 When it comes to family business, everyone, including in-laws, can make a contribution to the family and business.

 The New Year is just around the corner.
 Have you thought about your business goals?
-Before you hunker down and make a plan for 2019, you first need to focus on YOUR goals.
+Before you hunker down and make a plan for 2020, you first need to focus on YOUR goals.
 And my guide, The Ideal Life, can help you do just that.
-Download it for free, and create your Ideal Life and make your goals a reality in 2019.